aspose-slides/Aspose.Slides-Documentation/net/release-notes/release-notes-2021/aspose-slides-for-net-21-6-release-notes/_index.md

 }
 ```

-To export Presentation to XAML a new method added to the Presentation class;
+To export the Presentation to XAML a new Save method overload added to the Presentation class:

 ``` csharp
 public void Save(IXamlOptions options);